krishna-iwd/msal-auth/README.md

 ### ClientId and TenantId

-Modify src/config/msalConfig.js by adding actual ClientId and TenantId
+Modify .env by adding actual ClientId and TenantId

 ### Compile and Hot-Reload for Development